-DIRECTORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+DIRECTORS' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The directors present their annual report together with the financial statements and auditor's report of the charitable company for the 1 September 2022 to 31 August 2023.
+The Directors present their annual report together with the financial statements and auditor's report of the charitable company for the 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of a Directors' report under company law.

-The Trust currently operates eight schools for pupils from Nursery to the end of KS2 serving catchment areas in Wolverhampton, Stafford, and South Staffordshire.
-A ninth school in Dudley joined the Trust after the year ended 31 August 2023, on 1 October 2023.
+The Trust currently operates nine schools for pupils from Nursery to the end of KS2 serving catchment areas in Wolverhampton, Stafford, South Staffordshire, and Dudley.